EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: Dark Matter Simulations and Emerge

 \subsection{Halo-Halo mergers}

 Prior to evaluating the galaxy-galaxy merger rate we take a look at the halo-halo merger rate.
 Due to our model's reliance on the individual growth histories of dark matter haloes, it is important to verify that our simulation is assembling haloes in a manner consistent with other theoretical predictions and models \citep[][]{Genel09,Genel10,FMB10}.
 We compute the halo-halo merger rate directly using the trees constructed with \textsc{ConsistentTrees}.
-The merger rate is calculated at any redshift as a function of the descendant halo mass $M_0$, and the mass ratio $\xi = M_{i}/M_{1}$ for the progenitor haloes (for $i>1$), where $M_{1}$ is the most massive progenitor to $M_{0}$.
+We define halo mergers at the time when a halo first becomes a subhalo, not when the subhalo becomes distrupted.
+This is consistent with the definition of halo mergers adopted by \citet{Genel09,Genel10,FMB10}.
+The merger rate is then calculated at each redshift as a function of the descendant halo mass $M_0$, and the mass ratio $\xi = M_{i}/M_{1}$ of the progenitor haloes (for $i>1$), where $M_{1}$ is the most massive progenitor to $M_{0}$.

 Figure \ref{fig:halohalo} shows the mean halo-halo merger rate per descendant halo.
 When taking the halo-halo merger rate per halo, we find rates that adopt the same nearly mass-independent scaling shown in previous works \citep[][]{Genel09,Genel10,FMB10}, The top panel shows that the merger rate \textit{per Gyr} exhibits a strong power-law scaling with redshift.
 The bottom panel shows that, just as in previous works, we find a scaling $\propto \xi^{-2}$ for a fixed redshift interval.
 Our results indicate that our underlying $N$-body simulation is in agreement with other works.